-- Japan’s Aegis BMD ships are set to begin receiving the SM-3 Block IIA missile, which Japan co-developed with the United States, as soon as it is deployed on U.S. ships in 2018.
+- Japan’s Aegis BMD ships are set to begin receiving the SM-3 Block IIA missile, which Japan co-developed with the United States, as soon as it is deployed on U.S. ships.
 The U.S. State Department cleared an advanced sale of four Block IIA missiles in January 2018.
 Japan expects that the extended range and higher velocity of the Block IIA will enhance the overlapping coverage of its BMD systems.

 - In December 2017 Prime Minister Shinzo Abe’s Cabinet approved a Defense Ministry plan to purchase two Aegis Ashore systems.
 Officials confirmed they hope the systems will be operational by 2023.

 - Armed with SM-3 Block IIA missiles, the two sites will reportedly be able to defend all of Japan against MRBMs and IRBMs and provide overlapping layers of defense with the Aegis BMD fleet.
 Japanese officials believe this will allow them to reduce the number of JMSDF BMD destroyers deployed.

 - Citing Japanese Defense Ministry sources, press reports in September 2017 said that Japan was evaluating sites for placing two Aegis Ashore systems on Japan’s western coast (one in the north, one in the south).
 Akita and Yamaguchi prefectures are seen as possible sites for the units.

 - The Aegis Ashore units are estimated to cost at least ¥100 billion ($920 million) each.